Golden State Warriors to visit DC children after being disinvited from White House

 Stephen Curry and Kevin Durant both said in September that they wanted to skip the trip to the White House, prompting Trump to disinvite the team only a day after their comments.

-Washington Mayor Muriel Bowser and House Minor Leader Nancy Pelosi, D-Calif., did extend invites to the team.
+Washington Mayor Muriel Bowser and House Minority Leader Nancy Pelosi, D-Calif., did extend invites to the team.
 However, the team chose to partake in a non-politicized event.

 The Warriors did meet with then-President Barack Obama after their first title run.